bungernut/lab_iotstack/README.md

+(This is a work in progress and more features like cron based text alarms are coming)
 # lab_iotstack
 Almost everything you need to replace LabView: NodeRed, InfluxDB, and Grafana, plus Portainer to manage it from a browser.